serverless/serverless/docs/providers/webtasks/README.md

 Welcome to the Serverless Webtasks documentation!

 If you have questions specific to the Webtasks provider, please join our [Slack](http://chat.webtask.io).
-For general Serverless Frameowrk questions, join the [chat in gitter](https://gitter.im/serverless/serverless) or [post over on the forums](http://forum.serverless.com/)
+For general Serverless Framework questions, join the [chat in gitter](https://gitter.im/serverless/serverless) or [post over on the forums](http://forum.serverless.com/)

 #### Quick Start